Press, Sector

 The existing Community Advisory Group, comprising 11 members including Arakwal Traditional Custodians, people from the business community, the creative arts and Byron’s multicultural community – along with a Tenant Site Management Committee – will continue to support Social Futures in shaping the evolution of Byron CoLab on Arakwal Country.

-Visitor reception at the main entrance on Wordsworth Street is open 9am – 5pm, Monday to Friday.
+Visitor reception at the main entrance on Wordsworth Street is open 9am to 5pm, Monday to Friday.
 To book co-working spaces, meeting rooms or micro-offices, email [email protected]